Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Bounds in terms of

 Recall that a stack has only primitive contact rectangles.
 If two neighboring bricks $\mathcal B$ and $\mathcal B'$ share a type-(d) (resp.\ type-(i)) contact rectangle (refer to Figure~\ref{fig4:1}), and $\mathcal B$ lies below (resp.\ above) $\mathcal B'$, then we say that $\mathcal B$ is a \emph{parent} of $\mathcal B'$, and $\mathcal B'$ is a \emph{child} of $\mathcal B$.
 It follows that a brick in a stack can have at most two children above and two children below, and shares exactly one reflex edge with each child (see Figure~\ref{fig4:primitive}).
 Moreover, if a brick has one parent above (resp.\ below), then it has no other neighboring bricks above (resp.\ below).
 Finally, if a brick $\mathcal B$ has exactly one child $\mathcal B'$ on one side (regardless of the number of neighboring bricks on the other side), then the reflex edge shared by $\mathcal B$ and $\mathcal B'$ is said to be \emph{isolated}.
 It follows that the number of reflex edges in a stack and the number of isolated reflex edges have the same parity.

 \begin{lemma} Any stack with $r>0$ reflex edges and genus $g$ is guardable by at most

 (open or closed) reflex edge guards. \end{lemma} \begin{proof} Our proof is by well-founded induction on $r$.
-Following O'Rourke (see~\cite[Section~2.5]{art}), we say that a contact rectangle $R$ in a simply connected stack $\mathcal S$ yields an \emph{odd cut} if $R$ partitions $\mathcal S$ into two stacks $\mathcal S_1$ and $\mathcal S_2$, one of which has an odd number of reflex edges.
+Following O'Rourke (see~\cite[Chapter~2.5]{art}), we say that a contact rectangle $R$ in a simply connected stack $\mathcal S$ yields an \emph{odd cut} if $R$ partitions $\mathcal S$ into two stacks $\mathcal S_1$ and $\mathcal S_2$, one of which has an odd number of reflex edges.
+As an example, observe that every contact rectangle in a castle yields an odd cut (cf.~Figure~\ref{fig4:castle}).
 The presence of odd cuts in a simply connected stack is very desirable, in that it permits to successfully apply the inductive hypothesis.
 Indeed, let $2r_1+1$ and $r_2$ be the number of reflex edges of $\mathcal S_1$ and $\mathcal S_2$ (the symmetric case is analogous).
 Then $r=2r_1+r_2+2$, because the cut resolves exactly one reflex edge.
 Recall that $\mathcal S$ is simply connected, and so are $\mathcal S_1$ and $\mathcal S_2$.
 Since $\mathcal S_1$ is non-convex, we can apply the inductive hypothesis on it, guarding it with at most

 reflex edge guards.
 Similarly, if $\mathcal S_2$ is non-convex, we can guard it with at most

 reflex edge guards.
 On the other hand, if $\mathcal S_2$ is a cuboid, we can guard it by assigning a guard to the reflex edge lying on $R$.
 In this case, $r_2=0$, and hence (\ref{eq4:ddd2}) still holds.
 As a result, we have guarded all of $\mathcal S$ with at most